Kudremukha: Demographics

+Due to closure of mining activity, the population fell drastically.
+As per 2011 census, the Kudremukha Notified Area Council (NAC) which spans 45.43 km2 had a population of just 2,241 with 719 households.

 Threats

-Kudremukha Iron Ore Company Limited (KIOCL) is a government-run company that was mining iron ore from the Kudremukha hills.
+Kudremukha Iron Ore Company Limited (KIOCL) is a public sector company that was mining iron ore from the Kudremukha hills.
 KIOCL conducted its operations in an area of 4,604.55 ha for over 20 years.
 Opposition to its activities built up over the years from environmentalists and wildlife conservationists who were concerned about the threat to the region's flora and fauna, and farmers who were affected by the pollution of the streams that originated in the mining area.
 KIOCL has been banned from operating in this beautiful Natural Reserve, according to a Supreme Court order.